majidali4447/Knowledge-_Representation_Project/README.md

 # Cultural Heritage and Museum Ontology

-## OWL 2 Implimentation using pro Protégé
+## OWL 2 Implementation using Protégé

 ---